juansevargasc/juansevargasc/README.md

 ###
-- 👨🏻‍💻 Computer Science student, currently on Data Science🧾, and Swift 🍎
+- 👨🏻‍💻 Data Science🧾 and Software Engineering  🍎

 <!--
 **juansevargasc/juansevargasc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.